bitovi/academy/src/typescript/8-utility-types.md

 ## Readonly&lt;Type&gt;

 All properties of `Type`, but they are readonly.
+Use it to prevent objects from being mutated.

 ```typescript
 type NamableDinosaur = { name: string } & Dinosaur; // this is an intersection between { name: string } and Dinosaur.
 Think { name: string } + Dinosaur